Pirates Priester Comes from a Family of Illinois Aviation Pioneers

 Rated by some services as the fourth best overall prospect in the Pirates organization, and the top rated right handed pitching prospect in the NL Central division, it won’t be long until he makes his Major League debut.

 You could easily see him with the parent club later this season.
-Quinn also said that he may possibly go back to school and learn how to fly once his playing career is over: “we see where life takes me.”
+Quinn also said that he may possibly go back to school and learn how to fly once his playing career is over.